by Chelsea Murray

 “I realized our injured veterans couldn’t do any more,” says Michael.
 “I couldn’t do any more, so we had to hire professionals to take our place.”
 He refers to the new MFT as a more “clinical and credible” outfit.

-“Veterans with PTSD can’t really run a clinic…it’s overwhelming for people with PTSD,” says Fabian.
+“Veterans with PTSD can’t really run a clinic…it’s overwhelming,” says Fabian.
 He retains an ownership stake in the new MFT, but he doesn’t work for the company.
 “I have fucking Grade 12.
 It’s gone past the level that I’m able to manage and do.”

 Canada House is in the midst of an approval process to earn a cannabis-producer license from Health Canada.
 If successful, two Health Canada-licensed producers will own two of the clinical outlets that thousands of Canadian veterans trust most when they feel forgotten by the military and the health-care system.
 Canada House will be one, and OrganiGram—still dealing with the fallout of a tainted-pot scare last year, after some of its products were found to be contaminated by pesticides—will be the other.